amishgog/exoplanet-search/README.md

 # Description

-Hello world this is the code provided to search exoplanets in our universe
+This is a project for searching exoplanets in G-Type stars in our universe